 Do you want a strategy that closes at the end of the session or end of week?
 Some strategies have a better performance when run continuously through the week (read: you don’t automatically close all positions at session close).
 This also depends on the market and/or exchange.
 The futures market closes every day for one hour.
 If you want to hold your position through that close, you will need to add the cost of overnight margin to your starting account balance (i.e., cumulative max drawdown + initial margin).
 You can learn more about the impact of futures margin on automated trading here.

-I’m sure I left something out, but those are the high level basics.
+I’m sure I left something out, but those are the basics.

-The more you live-test, the more you’ll develop your own sense for what works.
+The more you live-test on simulated accounts, the more you’ll develop your own sense for what works.
 If I missed something or if you have any other questions, please let me know.
 I’d prefer it if you would add your question/comment below so we can create a working document, but if you’re uncomfortable with that I’m okay with a direct email as well.

 I also want to say congrats to Xa on his new job.
 That makes two assistants that have been picked off in the last year—I’m sad to see you go (and a bit upset because I don’t want to train anyone else), but honored to have worked with you as long as I did.